ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Note that IP protocol numbers represent both upper layers (as defined in
-{{Section 2 of !IPv6=RFC8200}}, examples include TCP and UDP) and IPv6 extension headers (as defined in {{Section 4 of IPv6}}, examples include Fragment and Routing headers).
-Implementations that support scoping by IP protocol number MUST either drop packets with IPv6 extension headers, or walk the chain of extensions to find the upper layer.
+{{Section 2 of !IPv6=RFC8200}}, examples include TCP and UDP) and IPv6 extension headers (as defined in {{Section 4 of IPv6}}, examples include Fragment and Options headers).
+IP proxies MAY reject requests to scope to protocol numbers that are used for extension headers.
+Upon receiving packets, implementations that support scoping by IP protocol number MUST walk the chain of extensions to find the matching IP protocol number.

 ## Capsules